samsapti/firejailed-mullvad-browser/CONTRIBUTING.md

-# Contributing to firejailed-tor-browser
+# Contributing to firejailed-mullvad-browser

-Welcome to firejailed-tor-browser, and thanks for taking the time to contribute!
+Welcome to firejailed-mullvad-browser, and thanks for taking the time to contribute!

 TL;DR: open issues, comment on issues, open PRs.